Reserves and resources

 The findings of the report include:

 - The UK’s petroleum reserves remain at a significant level.
-The OGA’s estimate for proven and probable (2P) UK reserves as at end 2018 is 5.5 billion boe, slightly higher than as at end 2017 despite a year’s production.
+The OGA’s estimate for proven and probable (2P) UK reserves as at end 2019 is 5.2 billion boe, slightly lower than as at end 2018 despite reserve additions.
 On the basis of current production projections, this could sustain production from the UKCS for another 20 years or more.

-• In 2018, 680 million boe (mmboe) were added to 2P reserves and about 600 mmboe were produced which equates to a reserve replacement ratio of 115%.
-225 mmboe were matured by the granting of consent to new field developments, about 250 mmboe as a result of consent to field development plan addenda, and about 205 mmboe as a result of other infield activities, improved field performance and field-life extensions.
-The limited rate of replacement of proven and probable reserves by resource maturation from new field developments remains a key concern.
+- In 2019, 270 million boe (mmboe) were added to 2P reserves and about 600 mmboe were produced which equates to a reserve replacement ratio of 45%.
+Less than 100 mmboe were matured by the granting of consent to 6 new field developments, lower than 100 mmboe as a result of consent to 7 field development plan addenda, and about 110 mmboe as a result of other infield activities, improved field performance and field-life extensions.
+The replacement rate of proven and probable reserves by resource maturation from new field developments has been limited.

-• The mean prospective resources in mapped leads and prospects are estimated as 4.1 billion boe.
+- The mean prospective resources in mapped leads and prospects are estimated as 4.1 billion boe.
 This is supplemented by an additional mean prospective resource of 11.2 billion boe estimated to reside in plays outside of mapped leads and prospects.
-These estimates when expressed in boe terms are unchanged since the end 2017 estimates
+These estimates when expressed in boe terms are unchanged since the end 2018 estimates.

 This workbook includes historic estimates of UK oil and gas reserves and contingent resources published by the OGA and its predecessors